-As an Admissions Authority we have the right to investigate any concerns we may have about your application and to withdraw the offer of a place if we consider there is evidence that you have made a fraudulent claim or provided misleading information, for example a false address was given which denied a place to a child with a stronger claim.
 We reserve the right to check any address and other information provided so we can apply the oversubscription criteria accurately and fairly.
+As an Admission Authority we have the right to investigate any concerns we may have about your application and to withdraw the offer of a place if we consider there is evidence that you have made a fraudulent claim or provided misleading information, for example if a false address was given which denied a place to a child with a stronger claim.
+If a place is withdrawn, the application will be considered afresh and you will be advised of your right of appeal if a place is refused.

 This policy has been drawn up by the Admissions Authority of Carre's Grammar School.
-It was determined at the meeting of the Local Governing Body on 25 January 2022 after full consultation in accordance with the School Admissions Code.
+It was determined at the meeting of the Local Governance Tier on 16 January 2024 after full consultation in accordance with the School Admissions Code.